LispCookbook/cl-cookbook/getting-started.md

     docker run --rm -it -v /path/to/local/code:/usr/local/share/common-lisp/source daewok/lisp-devel:base sbcl

-We still want to develop using Emacs and SLIME so we need to connect SLIME to the Lisp inside Docker.
+We still want to develop using Emacs and SLIME, so we need to connect SLIME to the Lisp inside Docker.
 See [slime-docker](https://github.com/daewok/slime-docker), which is a library that helps on setting that up.